Soli Deo gloria

 "All boys," Elinor told her.

 "Brilliant," Merida breathed.
 Three little brothers!
 Three little brothers that she could teach stuff to, play with and be an older sister to.
 Older sister; she was an older sister!

 "Which one's the youngest?" she wanted to know.

 Elinor nodded to her left arm and said, "Harris," and then to her right arm, "and then Hubert and Hamish are older."
 Merida beamed, and the three boys all at once opened their eyes, revealing them to have blue eyes.
 Just like mine, Merida couldn't help but think.

 I remember when you first came home

 Then came another, little brother of our own

 "Mum!
 Dad!"
 Merida called loudly.
 She was throwing her stuff all over her room.
-Her bed was torn apart and her clothes and her good dresses were all strewn about.
-Her hair was tangled and she was getting a little frantic.
+Her bed was torn apart and her clothes and good dresses were all strewn about.
+Her hair was tangled and she was getting frantic.
 "Mum!
 Dad!"

 "Pardon, Merida?"
 Elinor said sternly, throwing Merida a look.